Getting Started

 The demonstration environment is composed of:

-• A pair of Centos7 servers named node1 and node2, respectively acting as first and second cluster node
+• A pair of Ubuntu 24.04 servers named demo1 and demo2, respectively acting as first and second cluster node

 • root access is mandatory